Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 ];
 ```

-- `templates` must be an array where each element correspond to a view (or a tab).
+- `templates` must be an array where each element corresponds to a view (or a tab).
 Here we need only one view.
 - Each view must define the following property:
-  - `id` which must be a uniq identifier for this template configuration.
+  - `id` which must be a unique identifier for this template configuration.
   - `label` which will be displayed by tab in the application loading the renderer.
-  - `template` which is is the component that will be displayed.
+  - `template` which is the component that will be displayed.

 ### Renderer template configuration